Becheler/Becheler.github.io/my_collections/_posts/2025-12-26-policy-based-design.md

 This can work, but it comes with drawbacks:
 - Adding a variant requires updating both the enum and the switch (possibly in different files), increasing merge conflict risks
-- All branches must return the same or convertible type (here an `int`), locking in the signature
+- All branches must return the same or convertible type (here an `int`), locking in the signature.
+This matters because JSONObject can have methods for manipulation that strings lack.
 - Client code cannot inject external behaviors unknown to your library
 - The dispatch happens at runtime even when the choice is known at compile time